 When women lack autonomy and decisionmaking over their sexual and reproductive health, it can severely limit their ability to live healthy lives and raise healthy families.
 For example, violence increases the risks of unplanned, complicated and/ or more frequent pregnancies.
 Without access to adequate maternal and sexual health services (such as skilled birth attendance or contraception for family planning), women are more likely to die due to complications during pregnancy and childbirth.
-Every day, 830 women die from preventable causes related to pregnancy and childbirth around the world, mostly within lower- and middle-income countries.12 Violence can also put women and girls at an increased risk of reproductive coercion.1 i This is where a controlling partner may deliberately prevent a woman from making decisions about her reproductive health, including pressuring her to have an abortion or continue with a pregnancy when she does not want to.
+Every day, 830 women die from preventable causes related to pregnancy and childbirth around the world, mostly within lower- and middle-income countries.
+Violence can also put women and girls at an increased risk of reproductive coercion.

-Mental health and well-being also need to be put on the agenda - global evidence demonstrates women who experience IPV report emotional distress, suicidal thoughts and attempted suicide13, poor self-esteem, post-traumatic stress disorder, and unsafe sexual behaviour14.
+Mental health and well-being also need to be put on the agenda - global evidence demonstrates women who experience IPV report emotional distress, suicidal thoughts and attempted suicide, poor self-esteem, post-traumatic stress disorder, and unsafe sexual behaviour.